iovation/deviceprint-SDK-iOS/README.md

 Usage
 -----

-Use the `FraudForce` API to enable the FraudForce SDK to start collecting blackbox data asynchronously, and to generate a new blackbox to submit to your back-end service.
+Use the `FraudForce` API to enable the Device Risk SDK to start collecting blackbox data asynchronously, and to generate a new blackbox to submit to your back-end service.

 1. Import it into your app delegate and call `+start` when the application